sealerio/sealer/docs/site/src/docs/advanced/define-cloudimage.md

 #### plugin directory

-Directory to save plugin files，the plugin file in this directory will be load into the runtime interface when sealer run.
+Directory to save plugin files, the plugin file in this directory will be load into the runtime interface when sealer run.

 Examples: copy plugin config file to this directory.